biopython/biopython.github.io/wiki/Active_projects.md

 -------------

 Please add any ideas or proposals for new additions to Biopython.
-Bugs and enhancements for current code should be discussed though our bugzilla interface.
+Bugs and enhancements for current code should be discussed though GitHub.

 -   Build a general tool to filter sequences containing ambiguous or low quality bases.
 Chris Fields from BioPerl is interested in